hashgraph/solo/docs/content/User/SDK.md

-# Instructions for using Solo with Hedera JavaScript SDK
+# Using Solo with Hedera JavaScript SDK

 First, please follow solo repository README to install solo and Docker Desktop.
 You also need to install the Taskfile tool following the instructions here: